Are you planning to visit the Mediterranean and wonder what the best cruise ports are? Look no further.

 After lunch, we walked back toward the cruise ship by the area of the aquarium.
 Indeed, this was the area of the old docks that have been restored and repurposed as an attraction area.
 It makes for an excellent place for a stroll.

-Livorno is the port in the Mediterranean where cruise ship passengers could visit Florence and Pisa.
+Livorno is the port in the Mediterranean where cruise ship passengers could visit Florence, Pisa, and Cinque Terre.
+Perhaps, some might even go far as San Giminiano.
 The town itself is impressive with the Old Fortress and the canal around it but, unless you have been to Florence and Pisa before, not worth spending your time.

 From Our Cruise Ship to City Center